carshenas/carshenas/README.md

 For an improved development experience, we recommend using the following extensions:

 - **Vue language feature (Volar)**: Enhances Vue.js development by providing advanced language features and improved performance.
-- **Typescript Vue Plugin (Volar)**: A plugin that augments TypeScript support for Vue.js, offering better code intelligence and tooling.
 - **ESLint**: Helps maintain code quality by identifying and fixing common programming errors and enforcing code style.
 - **Prettier**: Automatically formats your code to ensure a consistent and readable style across your project.
 - **Better Comments**: Allows you to create more informative and visually distinct comments in your code for better readability.